Sherr1math/Sherr1math.github.io/_posts/2024-11-07-js-Functional-Analysis.md

 ## the Notes
 As you know, I've always been in the habit of taking notes.

  But the size of my note is too large.
 So I I uploaded my notes to my **Baidu Disk**.

 CLick [Here](https://pan.baidu.com/s/1pa_I0RlgI3HsuiJjmbSNsQ?pwd=24yk) to download my note.

 ## Remark
 About this Seminar, I have something to share.
-It's ridiculous that:

 At first, there were more than ten participants in this course, but I don't know if it was because the content was too abstract or for some other reason.
-After three classes, only the graduate students of teacher Liu Rui and I were left (LOL).
+After three classes, only the graduate students and I were left (LOL).

 But **Neural Network Learning** is really interesting